hlascelles/samudra/_posts/explore/2021-06-25-plastic-production.md

 After chain initiation, the degree of polymerisation increases rapidly and long chains are formed from the beginning of the reaction.
 This is how PE, PP, PVC and PS are made.

-**Condensative chain polymerisation** is a chain-growth polymerisation where a low molecular weight by-product is formed at each step.

 [1]: /explore/pet/